pcarvalho1981/simfony_api_reader/README.md

 The exceptions need further development.

 Possibly there are code changes that were unnecessary.
 A review of all the custom files is advised if further development is implemented.

+No user input was created (lack of time for the challenge made me forget some of the required parameters).
+Sorry about that.